-All Bridges PCS schools will develop and maintain an implementation plan for implementing this LWP.
-This plan will delineate the roles, responsibilities, actions and timelines specific to each school; and include information about who will be responsible to making what change, by how much, where and when; as well as specific goals and objectives for nutrition standards for all foods and beverages available on the school campus, food and beverage marketing, nutrition promotion and education, physical activity, physical education and other school-based activities that promote student wellness.
+Bridges PCS will develop and maintain an implementation plan for implementing this LWP.
+This plan will delineate the roles, responsibilities, actions and timelines specific to the school; and include information about who will be responsible to making what change, by how much, where and when; as well as specific goals and objectives for nutrition standards for all foods and beverages available on the school campus, food and beverage marketing, nutrition promotion and education, physical activity, physical education and other school-based activities that promote student wellness.

 Bridges PCS will use a variety of tools (see list below) to complete school-level assessments of implementation of this plan; based on the results; Bridges PCS will create an action plan, implement the plan, and generate an annual report.
-Bridges PCS will retain records to document compliance with the requirements of this LWP at the Bridges PCS's main office and with the Office of the State Superintendent of Education.
+Bridges PCS will retain records to document compliance with the requirements of this LWP at Bridge's main office and with the Office of the State Superintendent of Education.